flocela/PlazaWalkC-/README.md

 See UML diagrams at PlazaWalk/UMLDiagrams.pdf.

 The plaza is represented by the Board class.
 It is conceptually a rectangle with positions in the x-y directions, but also the class containing the state of the positions and Boxes on the Board.
 A Box may stand at any one position.
 It may also be in the process of moving to a new position.
 In that case it could be in two positions at the same time.
 It may be about to leave one position.
-At the same time, it may be about to arrive in another position.
+At the same time, it may be about to arrive in at a new position.

 Each of the Board's positions has a Spot which records which Box is at that position (or no box) and what MoveType the Box is in at that Spot.
 (The Box may be about to arrive, arrived, about to leave, or have left.)
 Spots are stationary (they are assigned an x-y coordinate on the Board).